CCpedia

 Research by Nick Catford.

 Ian Highland was brought up on country music from the day he was born.
-His first involvement in the British country music scene was as a roadie to The Stewart Brothers and First Chapter’.
+His first involvement in the British country music scene was as a roadie to The Stewart Brothers then he went on to help Kevin Stewart when Kevin started his new band Kevin Stewart and The First Chapter in the late 1980s.
 After Kevin Stewart decided to go his own way, Ian tagged along and continued to learn the country music business whilst still working as a roadie.
 This exposure to the British Country Music inspired him to front his own band one day; this wasn’t however to happen in the UK.

 Read more